 There were 384 members at the Russell YMCA by 1906, and 440 railroad workers used the YMCA’s facilities on an average day.
 8 The YMCA also offered general education and Bible instruction.
 By 1919, there were 557 members, making it the third largest railroad YMCA in the state, only behind The Louisville & Nashville Railroad’s (L&N) YMCA in Corbin and Louisville.
 10

 By 1927, the YMCA had a membership of 2,025 railroad members, making it the largest railroad YMCA in the state.
-14 It had become apparent that the three-story Victorian and annexe was far too small.
-The Russell Times newspaper in 1942 clamoured for a bigger, more modern YMCA.
+14 It had become apparent that the three-story Victorian and annex was far too small.
+The Russell Times newspaper in 1942 clamored for a bigger, more modern YMCA.
 15

 In response to overcrowding conditions at the old YMCA, the C&O funded a new $1 million facility in 1948.
 It was the only one the C&O built after World War II.
 5 16 The new complex included amenities such as a bowling alley, gymnasium, auditorium, barber shop, restaurant, meeting rooms, library, and sleeping rooms.
 For workers of the C&O, there were 142 beds and laundry.

-The C&O began to switch to diesel engines for its locomotives instead of labour-intensive steam engines during the 1950’s, which meant fewer stops for refuelling and layovers by railroad workers, conductors, and engineers.
+The C&O began to switch to diesel engines for its locomotives instead of labor-intensive steam engines during the 1950s, which meant fewer stops for refueling and layovers by railroad workers, conductors, and engineers.
 A 1974 article in the Russell Times noted that the YMCA was in excellent condition and that the railyard was still the largest in the country that was operated by one railroad.
 17 The yard handled the arrival and departure of 24 trains, four turns, and 1,000 car movements per day.

 By 1984, the C&O had merged with the L&N, among other lines, which eventually became part CSX Transportation (CSX).
-CSX withdrew its financial support to the YMCA due to the mechanisation of labour which reduced the Russell railyard’s workforce.
+CSX withdrew its financial support to the YMCA due to the mechanization of labor which reduced the Russell railyard’s workforce.
 18 The YMCA closed in 1992.
 2